Gold Academy

 What are your rates?

-Pricing for private, one-on-one tutoring sessions and for group sessions is posted on the Pricing For Tutoring page.
+Pricing for private, one-on-one tutoring sessions and for group sessions is also posted on the Pricing For Tutoring page.
 For prices for classes, see the Pricing For Classes page.

 How do we pay?

 You may pay by the session, pay every two weeks, or pay ahead by the month or six-month period.
-You may pay by cash, check, PayPal, or wire transfer.
+You may pay by cash, check, PayPal, Venmo, Zelle, or wire transfer.
 We do not usually take credit cards, but, if need be, we could set something up.

 How much tutoring do we need?
 How many days?
 How many hours?